giellalt/lang-mns/docs/index-header.md

 These pages document the work on the [Mansi language model](https://github.com/giellalt/lang-mns).

-The analyser contains appr 6000 stems, and is still in an early stage.
-It is in use in a Mansi e-dictionary.
+The analyser contains appr 6000 stems, and is in an early stage.
+It still recognise 48 % of the wordforms in a 1.1 million corpus of running text and is in use in a Mansi e-dictionary.
 For questions, contact Csilla Horvath, Jack Rueter or Trond Trosterud.

 ## Resources